 That’s why we’re here – keep reading, and find out whether or not your own prized pennies make our list of rare coins worth money UK collectors are raring to pay out for.

-Dig deep into your purse, your wallet, your handbag, your old jacket… if you pull out any of the following rare coins, you might just be quids in.
+Dig deep into your purse, your wallet, your handbag, your old jacket.
+If you pull out any of the following rare coins, you might just be quids in…especially so if what you have are amongst the most wanted coins by collectors!

 The 2008 Undated 20p (Error)